-In accordance with the provisions of the New Jersey State Law of 1962, which enabled counties to establish and operate colleges; the Board of Chosen Freeholders authorized an in-depth feasibility study.
+In accordance with the provisions of the New Jersey State Law of 1962, which enabled counties to establish and operate colleges; the Ocean County Board of Commissioners authorized an in-depth feasibility study.
 The research indicated a need and recommended that a two-year college for 900 students be established.
 Subsequently, a study by the State Department of Education supported these findings.
 Thereafter, the State Board of Education officially approved Ocean County’s request to establish a two-year college and substantiated the ability of the county to support it financially.

 The selection of the college president, the architect and the campus site in fall of 1964 enabled the Board of Trustees and the Administration to plan for the educational programs and facilities to accommodate 900 full-time students.
 Key members of the administrative staff were appointed in September of 1965 to engage in the detailed planning necessary for the opening of the college in the fall of 1966.

-In the face of continuing expansion of the student body and increasing instructional and service activities, the college continues to expend every effort to maintain the high quality programs that resulted in early accreditation.
+In the face of continuing expansion of the student body and increasing instructional and service activities, the college continues to expend every effort to maintain the high-quality programs that resulted in early accreditation.

 Executive Officers of the College